reframejs/reframe/docs/overview.template.md

  - Modern interactive frontend (with React or Vue)
  - Node.js backend

-By default, Reframe renders your pages to both HTML and the DOM.
+By default, Reframe renders your pages both to HTML and to the DOM.
-(It's a technique called SSR (Server-Side Rendering) and plays an important role for performance, SEO, and SMO.)
+(This practice is called SSR (Server-Side Rendering) and plays an important role for performance, SEO, and SMO.)

 <br/>